Rapcampo/Rapcampo/README.md

 - 📚 Graduate in Languages and business and post-graduate in International Business
 - 🗣️ Passionate about learning languages: I speak 🇬🇧 🇯🇵 🇵🇹
 - 🎯 Area of interest in technology: Computer Vision, IoT, Cybersecurity and Networking
-- 🛠️ Current project: Push_swap, a sorting algorythmn specialized in minimising stack swapping
+- 🛠️ Current project: CPP modules, Pratice in OOP programming in c++98.
-- 📋 Planned side projects: Text editor in C, Hangman game in Lua, Conway's game of life in C, Nand to tetris
+- 📋 Planned side projects: Text editor in C, Hangman game in Lua, Conway's game of life in C

 ## ✍️ Skills
 <p align="center">